Official Universal Robots Industrial IoT partner

 To make it even easier for you to remotely access your robot, IXON has developed a URcap called the IXON Connector.
 Universal Robots does not have built-in VNC servers, so this plugin makes it possible to easily install and configure a VNC server on your robot.
 With a VNC server you can view and control the teach pendant screen.
 This functionality is integrated into the IXON Cloud, which means that you can view it directly from your browser or mobile app.
 An easy, no-code solution that complies with the highest security standards.

-But the IXON Cloud provides even more Industrial IoT opportunities.
+But the IXON Cloud provides even more Industrial IoT opportunities for robotics.
 Gain insight into the robot’s data using Cloud Logging or receive notifications about important events with Cloud Notify.
 Data reports give insights into joint status, robot status, temperatures of various components, etc. Set up a trigger which sends you a notification if the robot’s status has changed from running to emergency_stopped, or if the controller’s temperature has skyrocketed.

 Try IXON's IoT platform for UR+ robots